hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `admin_username` - The username associated with the administrator account of the managed Kubernetes Cluster.

 * `ssh_key` - An `ssh_key` block as defined below.

 ---

+A `windows_profile` block exports the following:

+* `admin_username` - The username associated with the administrator account of the Windows VMs.

+* `admin_password` - The password associated with the administrator account of the Windows VMs.

+---